 Blessed with a mild climate, Okayama Prefecture is dubbed the "Fruit Kingdom" and produces a variety of fruits year-round.
 The prefecture is well-known as a large producer of premium fruits for food.
 It accounts for 90 percent of the market of the "Muscat of Alexandria," a popular premium grape variety.
 The area also boasts the largest production volume of high-quality white peaches and pione grapes.
 The "Fruit Kingdom" is also the home of the Atago Pear, one of the largest pears in the world, and the Ashimori Melon, called "phantom melon" because only a limited amount is produced.

 There are various kinds of fruit parfait, such as that with a whole peach.
 In winter and spring, fruit parfaits abundantly using seasonal strawberries are popular.
 In summer, those with white peaches are particularly recommended.
-In summer and autumn, plenty kinds of grapes are in season.
+In summer and autumn, various kinds of grapes are in season.
 In autumn, fresh pears are used in a lot of parfaits.

 Various fruit events are held in Okayama Prefecture.
 The Okayama Chamber of Commerce and Industry is carrying out a fruit project with a theme of "Fruit Parfait Town, Okayama" in Okayama City from 2009.
-Numerous member shops, including Oshiro-jaya in Okayama Castle, offer delicious fruit parfaits with plenty of fresh seasonal fruits.
+Numerous member shops, including Oshiro-jaya inside Okayama Castle, offer delicious fruit parfaits with plenty of fresh seasonal fruits.

 The Japan Chamber of Commerce and Industry